DockterTeagle/Obsidian/notes/Math/Linear Algebra/Concepts/Definitions/Unit1/Linear Independence.md

 ## Definition

-Vectors are independent when no [[1747970140-OUWU|Linear Combination]] gives the zero vector, except the 0 combination.
+Vectors are independent when no [[Linear Combinations|Linear Combination]] gives the zero vector, except the 0 combination.
 Otherwise, dependent.
 $$
 c_1x_1+c_2x_2+ ... = 0
 $$